Nickchapman3773/Uranium-Fever/README.md

 - Once finished, hit the play button (which has now replaced the download button).
 - Select the desired Modlist Installation Location.
 We recommend `C\Modding\Uranium Fever`.
 	- The installation **CANNOT** be placed in any Windows OS managed folder, like Program Files, Downloads, or Desktop.
 - Select the desired Resource Download Location.
-We recommend `C\Modding\Uranium Fever/downloads`.
+We recommend `C\Modding\Uranium Fever\downloads`.
 - Begin the installation and accept the Nexus Mods API request when prompted.
 - If you are not a Nexus Mods premium user, manually click download on each mod.
 - When complete, Wabbajack will display a green Installation Complete screen.